 Financial advisors are not able to explain it in the right way to consumers.
 Disability income insurance plans are very much complex as compared to standard life insurance policies or critical illness policies.

-So, it is not simple to explain disability income insurance policy for advisors, and they skip towards the policies which are easier to market and explainable to consumers.
+So, it is not simple to explain disability income insurance policies for advisors, and they skip towards the policies which are easier to market and explainable to consumers.

 Consumers often get confused with total and permanent disability (TPD), which it is not.
 TPD comes with your whole life and term policy, and it pays in a lump sum.
 It’s comparatively much cheaper in benefits as compared to disability income insurance.

 Whereas, disability income insurance has a much lenient disability definition as compared to TPD.
 Disability income insurance is based on the concept of one’s occupation and is more straightforward to qualify and claim than TPD benefits.